highchair/artinruins-com/_property/fox-point-bathhouse.md

 ### Redevelopment

 Rehabilitation of this relatively small structure came with strong community support.
-So mush so that the City of Providence pledged $500,000 from the Providence Public Buildings Authority (<span class="abbr">PPBA</span>) and Ward One Bond Money.
+So much so that the City of Providence pledged $500,000 from the Providence Public Buildings Authority (<span class="abbr">PPBA</span>) and Ward One Bond money.
 School and local leaders, the Providence School Department, Providence Historic District Commission, and councilmen David Segal and Seth Yurdin led the effort to turn a historic eyesore into a community resource.
 Studio JAED, The S/L/A/M Collaborative, and Gilbane Building Co. oversaw the exterior restoration and created separate spaces for school library and community gatherings inside.

 The renovation and reuse of this structure won a Preserve RI and RI Historical Preservation and Heritage Commission award in 2009.